mrxder/mrxder/README.md

-### Hi there, my name is Matthias Keim 👋
+### Hi there, nice to see you 👋

-I am software developer from South Tyrol, Italy currently living in Innsbruck, Austria.
+- 👱‍♂️ I'm a software developer from 🇪🇺 South Tyrol (Italy), currently living in Innsbruck (Austria) 🇪🇺.
+- 🧑‍🎓 I'm about to finish my master in Computer Sience at the University of Innsbruck.
+- 👨‍💻 I work as a fullstack developer at [photogram.pro](https://www.photogram.pro)
+-

 ## My tech stack: